MikeRalphson/popcorn/README.markdown

 	repeat(10, randomUser)('user'); // Generates 10 random user names `user-xyz`.
 </code></pre>

-Popcors not only support permutations on first attribute level, but on object compositions (currently supported for `permutate()` only), for example:
+Popcorn not only support permutations on first attribute level, but on object compositions (currently supported for `permutate()` only), for example:

 <pre><code>
 var generator = {